 The Nagarkot view tower is popular among many people.
 The tower sits at the top of the hill and offers you beautiful scenarios.
 You can see the mountains, landscapes, and the valley below.
 You would want to reach this place as early as possible.
 These mountains and landscapes tend to hide behind the clouds during the day.

-The 5 storied Nyatapola temple is another attraction of this beautiful city.
-This temple is glorious and stands tall among all the other.
+The 5-storied Nyatapola temple is another attraction of this beautiful city.
+This temple is glorious and stands tall among all the others.
 Bhaktapur is full of narrow paths and old houses.
 It is very easy to get lost in between these Gallis.

 Bhaktapur is famous for Juju Dhau (king of curds).
 So make sure to have some of these delicious curds served in a bowl made from clay.